 WITH A SMASHED COMPASS

-and general readers were given copies of the manuscript, to test market response.
-Their reviews are noted below
+A selected group of readers across social media, including academics, Buddhists, new age practitioners, cult figure enthusiasts and general readers were given copies of the manuscript to test market response.
+Their reviews are noted below.

 * By reading your book I am less scared of death...see it more as the beginning of an exciting journey vs 'The End'.
 It also makes me seriously take a look of how I am living Every Moment NOW.
 Friend for life.
 Elle - Buddhist

 * A riot of profound thinking, humor and story telling that addresses the biggest question of them all - what happens when we die?
 If the book is any indication, there's a lot to look forward to, so long as you learn how to play the eternal game, which, on the basis of this book, is actually playing you.
 Dr Stephen Bird - Cambridge PHD - Linguistics and Philosophy.

 * Hell of a ride.
 Katie Hall - NY

 * A brilliant book!
 The author's insights are a bright light in the universal fear of the unknown: Death...
 We can not get far enough away from it but, at the same time, we are consumed by it's lure.
 And the author, with unbearable wit makes the journey to Hell seem like it may just be a joy ride and worth the ticket to get there.
 How cool is that?
 RC - English Lit Major

 * I am over six chapters into the book and am loving every minute of it!
 Although I haven't finished the book I have to say protagonist) Baconian, is quickly becoming one of my heroes!
 Thank you for making this book available.
 It is a beautiful gift you have imparted on us.
 Lord Jagger - Buddhist CA

 * I think you have written the modern day Tibetan book of the Dead.
 The end of the first part with Jesus and Baconian was fantastic.
 The whole way Baconian got into Jesus' head was art.
 Christopher CA